 Children and young people are not supposed to undertake inappropriate or excessive caring roles that may have an impact on their development.
-The Health and Care Act 2022 (First contact & identifying needs, s6.68-6.73 lists some duties which would be considered inappropriate, but you should also consider the impact of the following caring responsibilities on children/young people:
+The Care and Support Statutory Guidance 2016 (First contact & identifying needs, s6.68-6.73 lists some duties which would be considered inappropriate, but you should also consider the impact of the following caring responsibilities on children/young people:

-- personal care such as bathing and toileting - · strenuous physical activity such as lifting - administering medication - maintaining the family budget emotional support to the adult
+- personal care such as bathing and toileting

+- · strenuous physical activity such as lifting

+- administering medication

+- maintaining the family budget

+- emotional support to the adult

-25. Children/young people who are absent from education
+24. Children/young people going missing

-All staff are aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding concerns.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child being absent from education in future.
-Staff are aware of the school's unauthorised absence and children absent from education procedures.
+All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding concerns.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+Staff are aware of the school's unauthorised absence and children missing from education procedures.

-26. Modern slavery
+25. Modern slavery